MalayAgr/generative-ai-with-llms-notes/markdown/Week 1/Introduction and Generative AI Project Lifecycle/Transformers.md

 ![cross-attention-dim-summary](../../assets/cross-attention-dim-summary.png)

+> [!NOTE]
-> **Note**: This technique of cross-attention is also used in diffusion models.
+> This technique of cross-attention is also used in diffusion models.
 See [High-Resolution Image Synthesis with Latent Diffusion Models](https://arxiv.org/pdf/2112.10752.pdf).

 #### Linear + Softmax - Prediction